Stephenson Holt Author

 “Ash,” he said in that deep voice again.
 “Please, I just wanted to help because you looked as if you were struggling.”

-“Look,” I decided to start talking instead of just staring into those dreamy eyes like a cross between a love struck teenager and a puppy.
-“I appreciate your offer to help, which is not needed now, obviously, thanks to my friends, and I know you were only being kind and if that was it then that’s great, but it’s only fair to tell you that if anything else was on your mind then you have to know that I’ve just come out of a relationship and I’m having a break from men at the moment and also I never stop talking when I’m nervous and tend to do it in over long sentences and don’t breathe.”
+“Look,” I decided to start talking instead of just staring into those dreamy eyes like a cross between a love-struck teenager and a puppy.
+“I appreciate your offer to help, which is not needed now, obviously, thanks to my friends, and I know you were only being kind and if that was it then that’s great, but it’s only fair to tell you that if anything else was on your mind then you have to know that I’ve just come out of a relationship and I’m having a break from men at the moment and also that I never stop talking when I’m nervous and tend to do it in over long sentences and don’t breathe.”

 “Didn’t take you long to get over me Ashley Beale.
-Or maybe you’ve been with this guy for a while and with me leaving you no longer needed to hide it.”
+Or maybe you’ve been with this guy for a while and with me leaving, you no longer needed to hide it.”

 I got angry with him then but didn’t want to cause a scene and didn’t want the girls to come over and maybe make an even bigger scene so I decided on negotiation.
 “Look I’m here with my eight friends.
 We can’t all go just because you are here, so I’m asking nicely…”

 “I owe you one,” I told the stranger without knowing what that actually meant.
-Obviously it doesn’t mean the next time he found himself arguing with his girlfriend, I’d be there to lift him out of the way and then to see her off.
+Obviously, it doesn’t mean the next time he found himself arguing with his girlfriend, I’d be there to lift him out of the way and then to see her off.

 “Ryan,” he told me.